 Recognizing that this is an ongoing process, the Wende Museum is committed to continually increasing diversity, equity, inclusion, accessibility, and sustainability.
 People of color, LGBTQIA+ people, people without formal education, and others who may have been marginalized by conventional hiring practices are encouraged to apply.

-- possess an avid interest in museum studies, history, and/or the material and visual culture of Cold War-era Eastern Europe and Soviet Russia
+- Possess an interest in museum studies, collections management, history, and/or material and visual culture of the Cold War;

 - Be comfortable working with databases and computers;

 - Be detail-oriented, self-motivated, and independent, with excellent communication skills;